 Starting out from the shore of Lake Ullswater at Glenridding, the Wordsworth Way climbs the peaceful Grisedale valley, to reach the Parting Stone at the outflow of Grisedale Tarn.
 Then descending toward Grasmere, Allan Bank, St Oswald’s Church and Cemetery and the famous Dove Cottage - from where some of his finest poetry was crafted and finely honed.
 From Dove Cottage, the Way follows that of the Coffin Route to Rydal Mount - residence of their later years.
 Finally over the Pelter Bridge, along Under Loughrigg to Ambleside, ending at the Cumbria Universities Campus.
 Or starting here, as the walk may be undertaken in the opposite direction.

-An attendant guide book is nearing publication.
-The guide, composed by Jade Louise Cookson and map by artist Mark Richards, highlights many of the locations that were important and inspirational to the Wordsworth Circle.
+An attendant guide book, composed by Jade Louise Cookson and map by artist Mark Richards, highlights many of the locations that were important and inspirational to the Wordsworth Circle.
 Within its pages are extracts from many of his well known poems, identifying situations upon the walk, which incited mind and pen to their creation.
 The prose of sister Dorothy and writings from Samuel Taylor Coleridge are also to be savoured.

 The guide is illustrated throughout with carefully chosen period paintings, which convey the reader back through the passage of time, to view each panorama as the Wordsworths beheld them.

-The Wordsworth Way is due to be officially opened in April, the month of William Wordsworth's 255th birthday.
+The Wordsworth Way was officially opened on April 7th 2025, William Wordsworth's 255th birthday.

 Ullswater has long inspired many of our finest artists to set down their easels and take up their palettes and brushes.